 Filters are manufactured from differing materials, with single-use fiberglass filters being standard.
 Polyester and pleated filters trap more dirt but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you may want to use a HEPA filter, know that's like adding a MERV 16 filter in your comfort equipment.
 It’s highly unrealistic your system was designed to work with level of resistance.
-If you’re worried about indoor air quality in Hilton Head Island, consider getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This equipment works in tandem with your HVAC system.